Yoga

 Savarasavahi viduso-pi

-Abhinivesa body bound advancements/learning that suppress urges — abhinivesa smothers.
-It is Sutra 9 which begins the journey of emptying all tensions discussed between Sutra 3-8.
+Abhinivesa body bound self preservation interests both behaviourally and physically.
+Sutra 9 begins the journey of emptying all tensions discussed between Sutra 3-8.

 Asana